 The reality is that hiring managers are looking at your social media just as thoroughly as your resume or cover letter.
 In fact, 45% of hiring managers use social media to learn more about potential candidates.
 Be careful about what you post and what you “like”.
 Keep your social media clean.

-If you are not under financial constraint, then there are plenty of people you can help by offering to advise, support, and even using your network to help get someone a job.
+If you are not under financial constraint, then there are plenty of people you can help by offering advice, support, and even using your network to help get someone a job.
 The family's blessings will be with you and God will bless you in unimaginable ways when you reach out to others unselfishly.

 You may want to read these Top 6 tips for job hunt during the pandemic